Scanbot SDK has been acquired by Apryse! Learn more

 Other 2D barcode symbologies soon followed.
 Initially, they were mostly used in industrial settings.
 But with the rise of smartphones capable of reading QR Codes, they gained popularity in everyday life.

 The shift to 2D barcodes is driven by their superior data capacity and versatility.
-While 1D barcodes are still in use, 2D barcodes, such as QR Codes and Data Matrix, are quickly becoming the new industry standard.
+While 1D barcodes are still in use, the newer symbologies are quickly becoming the new industry standard.
+Adoption of QR Codes and Data Matrix is rising rapidly.

-Just as the development of 2D barcodes was driven by a need for more data encoding capabilities, most recent developments are.
-Let’s have a look at GS1 Digital Link, GS1 Sunrise 2027, and the Digital Product Passport.
+Just as the development of 2D barcodes was driven by a need for more data encoding capabilities, the most recent developments reflect the growing demand for still more information, real-time data, and easier access to it.
+Let’s take a look at GS1 Sunrise 2027, GS1 Digital Link, and the EU Digital Product Passport.

 GS1 Sunrise 2027

-2D barcodes enable encoding of more information, such as expiration dates, batch/lot numbers, and URLs linking to other information, enhancing traceability and consumer engagement.
+The reason for this push is that 2D barcodes can encode far more information, including expiration dates, batch/lot numbers, and URLs linking to other information.
+Among many other benefits, this promises to enhance traceability and consumer engagement.

 Digital Product Passport

-The Digital Product Passport (DPP) is a digital record of a physical product that contains key information on its identity, compliance, environmental impact, and circularity.
+The Digital Product Passport (DPP) is a digital record tied to a physical product that contains key information on its identity, compliance, environmental impact, and circularity.
 It is part of the EU’s Circular Economy Action Plan.

 By scanning a barcode that links to a cloud-hosted digital passport, stakeholders can access specific information.
-In this way, the DPP aims to increase transparency across the entire supply chain and supports the circular economy by providing information that helps extend product lifetimes, optimize product use, and facilitate reuse or recycling.
+In this way, the DPP aims to increase transparency across the entire supply chain.
+A major goal is to support the circular economy by providing easy access to information that helps extend product lifetimes, optimize product use, and facilitate reuse or recycling.

 Hardware evolution: Mobile scanning is the future of barcodes

-The shift from 1D to 2D barcodes was partly driven by the ability of ordinary smartphones to scan them.
-Now, smartphones are capable of even more – thanks to modern barcode scanner software.
+The shift from 1D to 2D barcodes sped up when ordinary smartphones became able to scan them.
+Today’s smartphones are capable of even more – thanks to modern barcode scanner software.

-Mobile barcode scanners are surpassing consumer-level performance and replacing expensive dedicated devices, even in industrial settings, thanks to workflow-enhancing features and ruggedized devices.
+Mobile barcode scanners now deliver enterprise-grade performance.
+Increasingly, they are replacing expensive dedicated devices, even in industrial settings, thanks to a combination of workflow-enhancing features and ruggedized devices.

-The Scanbot Barcode Scanner SDK scans all common 1D and 2D barcode types reliably, even in less-than-ideal conditions.
-Its performance is unaffected by damaged, blurry, or tiny barcodes, even in bad lighting.
+The Scanbot Barcode Scanner SDK reliably scans all common 1D and 2D barcode types, even in less-than-ideal conditions.
+Damaged, blurry, or tiny barcodes, even in bad lighting, pose no problem.

-The SDK features multiple workflow-enhancing capabilities, including Multi Scanning and Batch Scanning, which speed up any workflow by enabling users to scan multiple barcodes at once or in succession.
+The SDK comes with several advanced scan modes to speed up many common workflows.
+This includes modes for Multi Scanning and Batch Scanning, which enable users to scan multiple barcodes at once or in succession.

 The future of barcodes: How recent trends are shaping industry landscapes

-At all times, the Scanbot Barcode Scanner SDK prioritizes data privacy and security by utilizing on-device processing, a technology that enables it to run its powerful barcode scanning capabilities without requiring a connection to servers.
+At the same time, the Scanbot Barcode Scanner SDK prioritizes data privacy and security.
+It exclusively utilizes on-device processing, enabling it to deliver its powerful barcode scanning capabilities without any connection to servers.

 Related blog posts